Issue-System/arch-as-code/au-design.md

 ```

 ## Things to validate:
- - All decisions from P1 are covered by >=1 TDD.
- - All ACs from P1 (or ACs that were added manually) are covered by >=1 TDD.
+ - TDDs
- - All TDDs refer to valid components in the model.
+    - must refer to valid components
- - There are no TDDs that are not referred to by an AC or decision.
+    - must be referred to by >=1 requirement (no orphan TDDs)
+    - all requirements must have >=1 TDD
+ - Stories
+    - must refer to >=1 valid requirements
+    - must refer to >=1 valid tdds
+    - all tdds must have >=1 story
+    - all requirements must have >=1 story

 ## How to visualize:
  - Some way to visualize the model in each branch is necessary